NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 ## Features Included

-1. First feature: `master loop console`
+**1. First feature: `master loop console`**

-As you can see on the above screeshot, this application has been designed in a way the user can repeatedly `waste an item`, `remove selected items`, `export to csv` and `import csv file`.
+As you can see on the above screeshot, this application has been designed in a way the user can repeatedly **`waste an item`, `remove selected items`, `export to csv` and `import csv file`**.
 In additinal, the user can click on the `Restart` button to reflesh the apps and start new wasting activities.
-If the user want to close the application, there is possibility to do it with a simple clik on the `Exit` button.
+If the user want to close the application, there is possibility to do it with a simple clik on the **`Exit`** button.

 Python function Code for waste an item;